 Step 1: Access your Account Settings by logging into Facebook on your computer.
 Then click the arrow in the top right corner and select Settings in a menu.

-Step 2: On the next screen, click General in the lefthand column.
+Step 2: On the next screen, click Your Facebook Information in the left-hand column.

-If you want to download your Facebook on an iOS device, you’ll need to use a third-party browser or file manager with built-in download manager functionality, such as iCab Mobile or Readdle’s Documents 5.
+If you want to download your Facebook on an iOS device, you’ll need to use a third-party browser or file manager with built-in download manager functionality, such as iCab Mobile or Documents by Readdle.

 These apps can handle ZIP files with ease, allowing you to explore your Facebook archive, browse its folders and save individual photos and videos directly to your Camera roll.
 Don’t forget to delete the ZIP file when finished to free up storage.